 Students are welcome to use electronic devices before school, at passing time, lunch, and after school.
 Cell phones and other electronic and digital media devices are not allowed to be used during scheduled class time, unless a teacher gives direct permission to do so for an educational function.
-Any use of electronic devices during class time is based upon the individual teacher's classroom guidelines.
 If a student chooses to disregard the cell phone policy, action as follows will be taken:

 - 1. First Offense: Teacher holds the phone for the duration of class time, completes a behavior log, and notifies the parent. - 2.
 Second Offense: The device is sent to the office for the day, behavior log is completed, and parent is notified.
 The student can pick up the phone at the end of the school day. - 3.
 Third Offense: The device is sent to the office, behavior log is completed, and the parent picks up the device at the end of the school day. - 4.
 Fourth Offense: The device is brought to the office at the beginning of the day for 2 weeks, the parent has a meeting with the Dean of Student Life, and a behavior contract is made.
 The student can pick up the phone at the end of the school day. - 5.
-Smart watches, earbuds, etc. are handled at the discretion of the teacher and are subject to this policy.
+Smart watches, earbuds, etc. are subject to this policy.